-Keep choke in "CHOKE" position for only 1 pull of the recoil starter.
-After first pull, move choke to "RUN" position for up to 3 pulls of the recoil starter.
+Keep choke lever in "CHOKE" position for only 1 pull of the recoil cord.
+After first pull, move choke lever to "RUN" position for up to 3 pulls of the recoil cord.
 Too much choke leads to spark plug fouling/engine flooding due to lack of incoming air.
 This will cause the engine not to start.

-For gasoline restarts with hot engine in hot ambient temperature > 86°F (30°C), keep choke in 75% of the "CHOKE" position for only 1 pull of the recoil starter.
-After first pull, move choke to "RUN" position for up to 3 pulls of the recoil starter.
+For gasoline restarts with hot engine in hot ambient > 86°F (30°C), keep choke lever in 75% of the "CHOKE" position for only 1 pull of the recoil cord.
+After first pull, move choke lever to "RUN" position for up to 3 pulls of the recoil cord.
 Too much choke leads to spark plug fouling/engine flooding due to lack of incoming air.
 This will cause the engine not to start.

-For gas starting in cold ambient temperature < 59°F (15°C), the choke must be in 100% of the "CHOKE" position for recoil start procedures.
+For gasoline starting in cold ambient temperature < 59°F (15°C), the choke lever must be in 100% of the "CHOKE" position for recoil cord procedures.
 Do not over-choke.
 As soon as engine starts, gradually move the choke lever to the "RUN" position over a 2-5 second duration.